Cash Receipts/Funds Handling Requirements

 For departments collecting funds on a regular basis, deposits must be made daily.

-For those departments receiving funds less frequently, deposits must be made each Friday or as soon as the cumulative funds reach $500.00 or greater.
-All accumulating cash receipts totaling $500 or more must be deposited within 24 hours.
+All accumulating cash receipts totaling $500 or more must be deposited the day of receipt.
 Departments are responsible for safeguarding receipts and all funds must be kept in secure locations.
 To protect funds, they should be kept in a lockable container, such as a cash box, and stored in an area that is not visible to unauthorized personnel.
 The container should not be left unattended during the work day.
 At night or outside of business hours, all funds must be kept in a secured (locked) storage area, such as a locked desk, file cabinet or safe.

 Check deposits may be mailed to the Cashier’s Office, Old Main Building, provided the deposit:

 Copies of checks should be made for each deposit mailed, as the department is responsible for lost deposits and having the checks reissued.
 Deposits containing cash must not be mailed to the University Cashier’s Office.